 Legal Funding Interest Rates

-As the overwhelming number of five-star reviews from our clients can attest, we are always completely transparent about the interest rates on our pre-settlement funding.
+As the overwhelming number of five-star reviews from our clients can attest, we are always completely transparent about the funding fee and interest rates on our pre-settlement loans.
 So, before you receive a dollar, you’ll know precisely how much this early access to your money will cost you.

 We can’t provide an exact rate until we review the specifics of your case.
 That’s because lower-risk lawsuits may warrant lower interest charges, while those with a questionable outcome may have a somewhat higher cost.